Create and Deploy Managed K8s

 -

-menu, select theEnable VoltConsole API Access
+- From the VoltConsole Accessmenu, select theEnable VoltConsole API Accessoption.

 Note: You can download the global kubeconfig for the managed K8s cluster only when you enable

-.
+VoltConsole API access.
 Also, if you do not enable the API access, monitoring of the cluster is done via metrics.

 Step 3: Configure security settings.